Collin awoke to Jake’s voice. “Collin! Michael’s relatives have come, and they brought Butler.”

 “On the contrary,” Kayden said, wrapping her arm around Michael’s waist.
 “Michael has been apprenticing as a medical doctor for a year to Dr. Alex Collin, and he has excelled in his studies.”

-Because of Michael’s report and the previous evening, Tori had been prepared for the news, but she noticed James exchange a surprised glance with Rose and then meet Roger’s gaze.
+Because of Michael’s report and the previous evening, Tori had been prepared for the news, but she noticed James exchange a startled glance with Rose and then meet Roger’s gaze.